rubocop/rubocop/manual/configuration.md

 ```

 All cops are then enabled by default.
 Only cops explicitly disabled
-using `Enabled: false` in user configuration files are enabled.
+using `Enabled: false` in user configuration files are disabled.

 #### Severity